About Dr Guy Fisher

 Expertise in minimally invasive surgery

-I specialise in advanced laparoscopic (keyhole) surgery for conditions such as endometriosis, fibroids, ovarian cysts, and adenomyosis.
+I specialise in advanced laparoscopic surgery for endometriosis, fibroids, ovarian cysts, adenomyosis, and other complex benign gynaecological conditions.
+Where open surgery is required, I am equally trained to operate that way.

 Training and qualifications

-The AGES-accredited Advanced Endoscopic Surgery Training Program (AATP)
+AGES Advanced Endoscopic Surgery Training Program (AATP) — Royal Women's Hospital, Melbourne

 Care focused on you